July 4 (film)

-July 4 is a 2007 Indian Malayalam-language film directed by Joshiy, starring Dileep, Siddique and Roma in the lead roles.
+July 4 is a 2007 Indian Malayalam-language suspense thriller film directed by Joshiy, written by Udayakrishna-Siby K. Thomas, starring Dileep, Siddique and Roma, while Devan, Vijayaraghavan, Innocent, Cochin Haneefa, and Riyaz Khan play supporting roles.
+The music was composed by Ouseppachan with cinematography by Shaji Kumar and editing by Ranjan Abraham.
+The film released on 5 July 2007.

 Plot

-The story begins in a jail.
-Ramachandran, a very agile police officer, takes charge as the superintendent.
+The story begins in a jail, where Ramachandran, a very agile policeman, takes charge as the Jail superintendent.
 He is given a brief about the jail and the prisoners by Narayanan Potti, who is the jailer.
 One day Ramachandran comes face to face with Gokuldas, one of the prisoners who is to be released soon, on July 4.
-It is then revealed that the very reason Ramachandran had taken charge of the jail is to meet Gokuldas, with whom he has some old scores to settle.
-From here unfurls, in flashback sequences, the story of Gokuldas.
+It is then revealed that the very reason Ramachandran had taken charge of the jail is to meet Das, with whom he has some old scores to settle.
+Das reveals his past to Potti.

-As a child, Gokuldas had no one but his mother to call his own; he lived in a street and worked in a cycle shop.
+During his childhood, Das had no one but his mother to call his own; he lived in a street and worked in a cycle shop.
 When he is picked up by the police along with other boys from the street for a crime he has not committed, things go berserk in his life.
 His mother comes to get him released but is raped and killed by the police officer in charge of the station.

-When Das comes out, he and friends takes revenge on the police officer, strangling him.
-Then they flee to Mumbai, where they become criminals, constantly clashing with the cops.
-Things get too hot for them when a daring police officer Mohammed Usman takes charge, and they break up, with Das taking refuge in a colony at the house of Gopalan, who is a kind-hearted taxi driver.
+When Das comes out, he and friends take revenge on the police officer by strangling him and hitting him witha rock.
+They then flee to Mumbai, where they become criminals, constantly clashing with the cops.
+Things get too hot for them when a daring police officer Mohammed Usman takes charge, and they break up, with Das taking refuge in a colony at the house of Gopalan, who a kindhearted taxi driver.
 He gets close with Gopalan and his family, but soon the cops reach there, too.
 In the tussle that follows, Gopalan is killed.
 Das, who escapes from the cops, is filled with remorse.
 Later, he takes Gopalan's family and leaves Mumbai, deciding to lead a good life.
 He works as a taxi driver at the Coimbatore airport.
-One day he meets a young girl, Sreepriya at the airport.
+One day he meets a young girl, Sreepriya, at the airport.
 She later travels in his car.
-When Sreepriya urges him to speed, offering him more money, he obliges, only to hit an auto rickshaw carrying school children.
-Sreepriya catches another taxi and continues on her way.
-Gokuldas later turns up at Sreepriya's house asking for compensation.
-Viswanathan, her father, offers him a job a driver, and things take a new turn.
+When she urges him to speed, offering him more money, he obliges, only to hit an auto rickshaw carrying schoolchildren.
+Priya catches another taxi and continues on her way to meet her mother Vijayalakshmi was hospitalised after falling from the staircase.
+Das later turns up at Priya's house asking for compensation.
+Viswanathan, her father, offers him a job as a driver, and things take a new turn.